In this guide, I’m going to teach you what a SERP analysis is, why they’re crucial for SEO, and how to do an in-depth

 Let me ask you a question:

 When you look at the Google search result pages, do you usually go past the first page?

 How often do you make a purchase from any site on page two or beyond?

 If you’re like most people, the answer was probably “never.”

-A study on the subject even showed that the click-through rate of any search result beyond the first of Google is less than 1%.
+A study even showed that the click-through rate of any search result beyond the first page of Google is less than 1%.

 In other words, any result that lands on a page past the first is losing out on over 99% of potential customers for any given result.